kevinkh89/technical-writing/muitable-crypto-rates/README.md

 });
 ```

-now use the `ThemeProvider` to inject the dark mode.your `App.js` code should look like this:
+now use the `ThemeProvider` to inject the dark mode. your `App.js` code should look like this:

 ```js
 import { createTheme, ThemeProvider } from '@mui/material';